tombye/trexit/_posts/2017-07-29-lying-signs.markdown

 Well, not any more we don't.
 Not after yesterday's 18-kilometre hike which was supposed to be 12.5 kilometres.

-And not after we diligently followed a series of signs to Oberkirch which stretched our gullibility to breaking point.
+And not after we dutifully followed a series of signs to Oberkirch which stretched our gullibility to breaking point.

 We'd see one sign which told us we had 4 kilometres to go, then at least 2 kilometres later, we'd see one saying that we had 5 kilometres to go after all.
 Cue some colourful language describing what we were going to do with the next duplicitous sign we saw.